pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 The tricky bit is figuring out how to reliably publish to a HP record without locking.
 Hazard pointers simplify that challenge with three observations:
 1. It's OK to have arbitrary garbage in a record (let's disregard language-level[^or-hw-level] undefined behaviour), since protected values are only ever subtracted from the limbo list: a garbage record simply doesn't protect anything.
-2. It's also OK to leave a false positive in a record: our leakage bounds assume each record keeps a different node (resource) alive, and that's the worst case.
+2. It's also OK to leave a false positive in a record: correctness arguments for hazard pointers already assume each record keeps a different node (resource) alive, and that's the worst case.
 3. 1 and 2 mean it doesn't matter what pinned value we read in a record whose last update was started after we snapshotted the limbo list: resources in the limbo list are unreachable, so freshly pinned resources can't refer to anything in the snapshot.

 [^or-hw-level]: Let's also hope efforts like [CHERI](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/) don't have to break lock-free code.